game-ci/documentation/docs/cloud-runner/v0/01-introduction.md

 #### Sending Builds to the cloud

 You may want to take advantage of cloud resources for lots of reasons (scale, speed, cost, flexibility) or may want to start remote builds from the command line without slowing down your development machine.
-Cloud Runner can also help in these cases.
+Cloud Runner can help you do this.

 This may be a preference, more effecient or you may want to use systems that struggle to handle large game development projects (GitHub being a good example).